 8.1 We may end the contract if you break it.
 We may end the contract at any time by writing to you if:

 (a) you do not make any payment to us when it is due or fail to comply with our payment terms;

-(b) you provide us with incorrect or incomplete information in the Booking Form, Medical History Questionnaire or any other document relating to your medical history that we require in order to provide the services; or
+(b) you provide us with incorrect or incomplete information in the Pre-Assessment Questionnaire, Medical Questionnaire or any other document relating to your medical history that we require in order to provide your health assessments; or

 (c) you refuse to sign the consent form.